SmokerDKV/ai-desktop-pet/README.md

-# AI 2D Waifu (Desktop Pet)
+# AI 2D Girlfriend (Desktop Pet)
-A desktop pet AI that initially supports uploading 2D waifu images.
+A preliminary AI desktop pet that supports uploading 2D girlfriend images.
 Right now, it only supports uploading some basic expressions.
-You can integrate an API key for large model chats, and you can customize its personality.
-Currently, it uses Deepseek, and Claude can help you connect to other AI large models.
-In the future, there might be a version that supports uploading 3D models of 2D waifus.
+You can connect it with an API key for big model chat and customize its personality.
+Currently, it uses DeepSeek, but you can have Claude help you connect other AI big models.
+In the future, there might be versions that support uploading 3D models of your 2D girlfriend.